You have applied for a job in Switzerland and are wondering what you have to do to live in Switzerland.

 Criminal record | ![]() |

-In the country you used to live in, there are procedures to finalize such as cancelling subscriptions, checking that the invoices for canceled subscriptions are no longer debited fom your Bank account, cancelling insurance, checking reimbursements of subscriptions for the period not covered, collecting the social and fiscal documents.
+Don’t forget to complete the termination process in the country you are leaving such as cancelling subscriptions, checking that the invoices for cancelled subscriptions are no longer debited form your Bank account, cancelling insurance, checking reimbursements of subscriptions for the period not covered, collecting the social and tax documents.

 Cancel subscriptions | ![]() |